telefonicaid/fiware-orion/doc/manuals/user/filtering.md

 ### Simple Query Language

-It allows to define conditions that entity attributes must match, e.g. attribute "temperature" has to be greater than 40.
+The Simple Query Language allows to define conditions that entity attributes must match, e.g. attribute "temperature" has to be greater than 40.

-You can find some examples in [this section of the API walthrough](walkthrough_apiv2#query-entity).
+Examples are found in [this section of the API walthrough](walkthrough_apiv2#query-entity).
-The full syntax definition can be found in the "Simple Query Language" section of the [NGSIv2 specification](http://telefonicaid.github.io/fiware-orion/api/v2/stable/).
+The full syntax definition is found in the "Simple Query Language" section of the [NGSIv2 specification](http://telefonicaid.github.io/fiware-orion/api/v2/stable/).

 [Top](#top)

 ### Geographical Queries

-It allows to filter by geographical location, e.g. all the entities located closer than 15 km to Madrid center.
-Of course, it needs properly located entities.
+Geographical Queries allow to filter by geographical location, e.g. all the entities located closer than 15 km from the center of Madrid.
+Of course, properly located entities are mandatory.

 Both topics (entity location and geographical queries) are dealt in detail in the "Geospacial properties of entities" and "Geographical Queries" sections of the